tiwari91/my-form-app/README.md

 - Create custom forms with HTML elements.
 - Supports various HTML elements for form building.
-- Create new form templates based on recently published forms.
+- Create new form templates based on recently published form builder layout.
-- Autofill forms with the same name and matching questions (in progress).
+- Autofill forms with the same form template name and matching questions (in progress).